Emergency Dental Care London

 Before Visiting Our London Clinic

-Call Ahead: Contact us immediately so we can prepare for your arrival and provide phone guidance.
+• Call Ahead: Contact us immediately so we can prepare and guide you.

-Pain Management: Take over-the-counter pain relievers as directed and apply cold compress to reduce swelling.
+• Pain Management: Take over-the-counter pain relievers as directed and apply a cold compress.

-Gather Information: Note when symptoms started and what may have triggered the emergency.
+• Gather Information: Note when symptoms began and what triggered the issue.

 First Aid for Common Dental Emergencies